 WHAT TO DO

-Rich Hesketh, Under Armour training team member and strength coach at DECAMAN athletics, explains that, “If you’re going to use calories, the key would be to use the same machine (brand) and mode of work (bike, treadmill, rowing erg, etc.) to measure improvement.
+Rich Hesketh, strength coach at DECAMAN athletics, explains that, “If you’re going to use calories, the key would be to use the same machine (brand) and mode of work (bike, treadmill, rowing erg, etc.) to measure improvement.
 Try to reach caloric goal rides in specific times.
 For example: 500–1,000 calorie efforts in the shortest time duration possible.”

-Todd Durkin, also an Under Armour training team member and owner of Fitness Quest 10, prefers to use his heart rate monitor for more accurate (but not perfect) caloric read out: “Nothing is as accurate as a chest-strap heart rate monitor.
+Todd Durkin, owner of Fitness Quest 10, prefers to use his heart rate monitor for more accurate (but not perfect) caloric read out: “Nothing is as accurate as a chest-strap heart rate monitor.
 I prefer to use a MyZone Heart rate monitor when training as it tells me heart rate, calories burned and gives me MEP’s, which is an effort score based on metrics including height, weight, heart rate, intensity and duration.”

 Being aware of the machine’s tendency to overestimate calories helps.
 Also, if you are especially concerned about overestimating calories for tracking on MyFitnessPal, consider entering in a lower weight on the cardio machine.